FahadSec/light-and-sound-memory-game/README.md

 Math.random and javascript arrays.
 I also looked up how to put a space between two buttons in CSS, to seperate the start buttons from change difficulity button.
 And I also looked up how to display a javascript variable in an HTML body. (the resources used are linked above).
 Also, with the added difficulity levels and the unlimated mode, I encountered some problems like buttons showing up where they are not supposed to
-, and where if you press "easy" multiple times they pattern array will keep decreasing more and more, I fixed these problems by debugging the code and trying to think of a way to solve them.
+, and where if you press "easy" multiple times the pattern array will keep getting smaller more and more, I fixed these problems by debugging the code and trying to think of a way to solve them.
 For example, I solved the error with the "easy" button by making a resetPattern() function which basically resets the pattern back to 8, and used that whenever the difficlity buttons are pressed.
 I also had a problem with the speeding up clue playback, where it keep decreasing super fast, but I fixed that by trying out different values until I found the appropiate speeds, and also set a conditional so it